 What is a retirement village?

-A retirement village provides accommodation and other amenities and services to a person who is over 55 years of age and his/her partner.
+A retirement village provides accommodation and sometimes other amenities and services to a person, and their partner, who is over 55 years of age and/or is retired from full-time employment.

-There can be confusion about the difference between village complexes classified as retirement villages and those classified as residential parks.
-In terms of appearance and services, the two may be very similar.
+There can be confusion about the difference between village complexes classified as retirement villages, residential parks and over 55 strata complexes.
+In terms of appearance and services, they may be very similar.
 The main differences relate to the type of ownership and occupancy arrangements, the permanency of tenure and the protections provided to residents.

 Retirement villages are those complexes covered by the Retirement Villages Act 1992.
 If you are not sure if a complex you are considering comes under the Act, ask the village operator or check with Landgate or Consumer Protection.